BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hedonist Eudamonism/Epicureans.md

 - The introduction of uncaused changes seems to imply that my character and my previous choices have no regular and reliable casual connexions to my current deliberation and choice.
 - We might regard this as an objection to his theory, if it implies that death is not bad; for surely (we might reply) death is manifestly bad, and a theory that denies this has gone wrong somewhere
 - the preference for static pleasure and for tranquillity seems to go beyond Epicurus’ professed epistemological basis
+- Glaucon and Adeimantus agree with Hobbes about the first and second stages.
+They agree that we have no reason to be just outside a commonwealth, and that the existence of a commonwealth requires general observance of justice.
+They argue, however, that for a reasonably astute individual in an ordinary commonwealth, injustice remains advantageous.
+Epicurus tries to answer this defence of injustice by arguing that injustice brings fear of punishment and that this fear makes injustice inexpedient for us.
+His reply is unconvincing.